awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Connecting.AWSCLI.PostgreSQL.md

 rdspostgres.123456789012.us-west-2.rds.amazonaws.com:5432/?Action=connect&DBUser=jane_doe&X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Expires=900...
 ```

-## Connecting to an Amazon RDS PostgreSQL Instance<a name="UsingWithRDS.IAMDBAuth.Connecting.AWSCLI.Connect.PostgreSQL"></a>
+## Connecting to an Amazon RDS PostgreSQL instance<a name="UsingWithRDS.IAMDBAuth.Connecting.AWSCLI.Connect.PostgreSQL"></a>

 The general format for using psql to connect is shown following\.